pard68/mineswepttd/README.md

 seed for the board, a request to `/new` will return a human-friendly string, however any unicode string is an acceptable seed.
 The remaining lines are a series of two integer pairs, comprised of 1's and 0's.
 The first integer in the each pair refers to the reveal state for the cell.
-The second integere in each pair refers to the flag state for that cell.
+The second integer in each pair refers to the flag state for that cell.

 Flag or unflag a cell: